Abstract

 Introduction

 Bosman scholars cover a wide spectrum of concerns.
-Some earlier scholars analysed their linguistic talents, especially their use of irony and satire, to create humorous depictions of the bushveld Afrikaner who have attracted and entertained readers.
+Some earlier scholars analysed his linguistic talents, especially his use of irony and satire, to create humorous depictions of the bushveld Afrikaner who have attracted and entertained readers.
 Meihuizen (1991:35) contends that Bosman’s ‘principal concern, is to entertain’, as illustrated by the quirky narrator in most of his short stories, Oom Schalk Lourens.
-Other scholars have read between the lines, disclosing political themes and concerns through their use of this same narrator as a parodic tool, embodying the writer’s critique of Afrikaner racial ideology.
+Other scholars have read between the lines, disclosing political themes and concerns through his use of this same narrator as a parodic tool, embodying the writer’s critique of Afrikaner racial ideology.
 They have noted that Bosman conveys his most compelling, subversive messages and serious political statements through parody, amusing his readers as he works with themes later exemplified in postcolonial literature.
 The present study explores Bosman as a satirical political writer who worked in a historical context of colonialism, but whose work also anticipated key characteristics of a movement that had not yet found its voice.
-In other words, this study assesses the extent to which Bosman can be classified as a ‘proto-colonial’ author.
+In other words, this study assesses the extent to which Bosman can be classified as a ‘proto-postcolonial’ author.

 Bosman’s political intentions have frequently been overlooked.
 In a 1986 collection of critical essays on Bosman (Gray 1986:147), Dickson sees Bosman as appearing ‘much too involved with his personal life to show any of that obsession with racial conflicts which have been so marked in some of his contemporaries’.
 Similarly, Davis (2006:8) questions the presence of any political beliefs in Bosman’s writing, indicating that ‘The reader who seeks evidence of firmly-held political beliefs of whatever kind in Bosman’s work will, inevitably, be disappointed’.
 By contrast, Hayden (2002:1) contends that Bosman’s ‘bushveld stories concern themselves directly with race, and are devoted to a meticulously constructed recording of Afrikaner ideology’.
 She sees in Bosman’s complex use of metaphor, irony and symbolism, the delivery of a highly politicised message.